Chaste/Chaste.github.io/site/content/workshops/_index.md

 ### [11-14 September, Oxford, UK](./2023-09-11)

 A workshop on cell-based Chaste: an introduction to basic functionality, and a showcase of the latest additions to the codebase.

-Links to slides and practical materials are available at [https://github.com/Chaste/chaste-workshop-materials-2023](https://github.com/Chaste/chaste-workshop-materials-2023).